-5.1.6 Descriptions of Target Areas
+6.1.5 Descriptions of Target Areas

-The Company is providing specific details of each of the eight target areas as its data review and compilation progresses.
+Specific details of each of the eight target areas are provided below.

 Adara Target Area

 The Adara Area of the Caldera property contains eight targets and includes the historic Golden King Mine.
 Historical drilling intersected sporadic high grade shallow intercepts which are interpreted to be associated with west to northwest trending structures.
 Highlights of the historical drilling include the following: